diva3501/TaskMate-Pro/README.md

-# PersonalTaskManager
+# TaskMate Pro

-PersonalTaskManager is a task management application built with Node.js, Express, MySQL, and JWT authentication.
+TaskMate Pro is a task management application built with Node.js, Express, MySQL, and JWT authentication.
 It provides users with task management, collaboration features, and notifications to keep track of their tasks and deadlines efficiently.

 ## Features